omise/omise-ruby/README.md

 Omise.api_key = "skey_test_xxxxxxxxxxxxxxxxxxx"
 ```

-With this set you'll be able to retrieve tokens or create new ones.

-However we recommend using [Omise.js](https://www.omise.co/omise-js-api) to
-[collect cards](https://www.omise.co/collecting-card-information).
-When creating a token server side you'll need card data
-transiting to and from your server and this requires that your organization be
-PCI compliant.

 ### API version

 In case you want to enforce API version the application use, you can specify it